 - 1 1/2 cups Velveeta, cubed, about 8 ounces

-- 2 cans cream of chicken or celery soup, or substitute “cream of anything soup.”
+- 2 cans cream of chicken or celery soup or a combination

-- 4 ounces slivered almonds or bread crumbs
+- 4 ounces slivered almonds or bread crumb topping

-Cook noodles till al dente.
+Cook noodles until al dente, drain and set aside.
 Saute vegetables in the butter until tender.

 Fold in pasta.
 Give it a gentle stir and add a little more additional broth if needed.
 The consistency should be thick but still able to “flow” over and through the pasta.

-Bake at 350 degrees for about 30 – 40 minutes, until warmed through and bubbly.
-Top with almonds or bread crumbs during last 20 minutes.
+Bake at 350 degrees for about 20 to 25 minutes until warmed through and bubbly.
+Top with almonds or bread crumbs during last 15 minutes.